I’m learning. I’m applying what I learn. Feelings are coming, I’m learning how to feel.

 Here is the beauty from my experimental season.

 When the body is being fueled primarily by water, vitamins and minerals it resembles returning to a purer state of living—a spiritual idea of entering back into to the Garden of Eden (noting there was no processed or even cooked food in the origional garden.)
-I had removed so many things that I personally used to eat and view, then I added a constant stream of nutrients.
+I had removed so many things that I personally used to eat and view, then I added into my diet a constant stream of nutrients.

 And the results were Godlike.